coodoo-workhorse/workhorse/README.md

 In this example the messages `Begin of the job` and `End of the job` are included in all executions of the job `GenerateStatisticsWorker`.
 If an execution encounters an exception, the message `Generate the statistics encounters an exception.` is included in the execution.

 ### Error Handling
 Executions of jobs can throw different types of exceptions.
 Workhorse provides some mechanism to handle them.
-Exceptions are automatically logged and trigger callback functions.
-These callback functions can be overridden, to provide the most suitable reaction depending on the type of job.
+Exceptions are automatically logged and trigger callback methods.
+These callback methods can be overridden, to provide the most suitable reaction depending on the type of job.

-#### How to use
-To provide a custom callback function for error handling, you just have to override the function `onFailed(Long executionId)` in your worker's class.
+To provide a custom callback method for error handling, you just have to override the method `onFailed(Long executionId)` in your worker's class.
-#### Example

 ```java
 @Dependent